Communication Studies at UM-Flint

 What can I do with a Communication Studies degree?

-In a recent survey, 93% percent of employers said your specific major is not as important as your “capacity to think critically, communicate clearly and solve complex problems.”
+93% of employers say your specific major is not as important as your “capacity to think critically, communicate clearly and solve complex problems.”
 These are exactly the skills a Communication Studies degree helps you develop.
 No one can tell what your chosen field will look like in 5 or 10 years.
 But communication skills last a lifetime.

 The better question is, what can’t you do with a degree in Communication Studies?